alexanderkiel/hap-spec/README.md

               "~:due": {"~:type": "~$Inst"}}}
 ```

 Params have names which are keywords.
-Each param is a map itself were the
+Each param is a map itself with the
-following keys are reserved:
+following keys:

 * :type - the schema describing the param
 * :optional - a boolean value which defaults to false (optional)